 Making your own coffee at home can reduce your monthly spending on coffee.
 Coffee at home can also accelerate your journey to liking coffee.
 It also gives you hands-on experience with coffee.

-As your passion for coffee grows, you can start roasting your own coffee beans at home for a fresher and higher quality of coffee.
+As your passion for coffee grows, you can start roasting your own coffee beans at home for a fresher and higher-quality coffee.

-Brewing coffee at home is as easy as making coffee on a stove or using a coffee maker to brew your coffee.
+Brewing coffee at home is as easy as making coffee on a stove, making cold brew in a mason jar, or using a coffee maker to brew your coffee.
 Whichever method you choose, treat it as part of learning but aim to make your best cup of coffee.

 Choosing the right coffee beans and using filtered or bottled water are some of the things to remember when making coffee at home.